Learning Rate Matters: Vanilla LoRA May Suffice for LLM Fine-tuning: Hessian Computation Details

 \section{Hessian Computation Details}

 We select the Lanczos algorithm over the Power Iteration method for the presented eigenvalue problem, as the latter converges to eigenvalues in descending order of magnitude, whereas our focus is on probing the algebraically largest eigenvalue of the Hessian.
-Sec.~\ref{sec:lanczos_algo_implement} explains implementation details of the Lanczos algorithm, and Sec.~\ref{sec:additional_hessians} provides additional Hessian results.
+Sec.~\ref{sec:lanczos_algo_implement} explains implementation details of the Lanczos algorithm, and Sec.~\ref{sec:additional_hessians_gemma_llama} and~\ref{sec:detailed_lambda} provide additional Hessian results for diverse model scales and matrix types, respectively.